Welcome Friends,

 Or for a cozier mystery adventure, go to Brooks Landing, Minnesota and the Snow Globe Shop Mysteries where you’ll get to know Curio Finds manager, Camryn Brooks, and other intriguing and quirky characters that get tangled up in all kinds of adventures and mysteries to solve.

-I spent two-plus months updating the books with a more active voice.
-It took what seemed like a gazillion hours to “examine” 230,000+ words .
-I also made four themed snow globes to put on the new covers.
+Penguin Random House reverted the rights to the first three Snow Globe Shop Mysteries to me.
+I updated the books with a more active voice and made four themed snow globes to put on the new covers.
 The fourth book cover didn’t match the updated covers so Cold Way To Go got a new one too.
 The original books were mass market paperback size, 4.25 X 7.25.
 The new ones are 5 X 8.
 They’re available on Ingrams, Amazon, and Draft2Digital.

 Deputy #714 Is Down, the 10th Winnebago County Mystery launched in December, 2023.